microcks/microcks-operator/documentation/secretsource-cr.md

 ## Overview

 The `SecretSource` Custom Resource (CR) allows you to define secrets in Microcks.
-Those secrets can be directly specified in the resource of synchronized from Kubernetes `Secrets` existing in the same namespace.
+Those secrets can be directly specified in the resource or synchronized from Kubernetes `Secrets` existing in the same namespace.
 `SecretSource` Custom Resource Definition is currently defined using the `microcks.io/v1alpha1` API version.
 To access the full schema definition you may want to check the [secretsources.microcks.io-v1.yml](../deploy/crd/secretsources.microcks.io-v1.yml) file.